 The Manhattan cocktail brought forth relatively few twists and riffs compared to the Old Fashioned.
 In most cases, you will find recipes that only change minor things.
 So let me show you how you can tweak the recipe.

 Change proportions: Without changing one single ingredient, you can create a totally different cocktail - just by changing the proportions of the ingredients.

 For example, when you double the amount of Vermouth, you get a more complex, fruity, and sweet version.
 Or reduce Vermouth to set more focus on your Whiskey.

 Play around, and you can create many variants with very different outcomes.

 Exchange cocktail bitters: Cocktail bitters are trending.
 There are more and more different bitters on the market, so why not try something new.

 Try orange or grapefruit bitters instead of Angostura.
 You will notice a difference for sure.

-Use a different Vermouth: Vermouth is essential in the Manhattan cocktail.
-By choosing your Vermouth wisely, you can change the result significantly.
+Use a different vermouth: Vermouth is essential in the Manhattan cocktail.
+By choosing your vermouth wisely, you can change the result significantly.
 My recommendation is either Carpano Antica Formula or Cocchi Storico Vermouth di Torino.

 Change the base: Rye Whiskey is the traditional base spirit of the Manhattan cocktail, but be brave and try something new.